 Step 3.
 Now, find which processes are operating on or using your connected USB Drive.
 If you find any such processor such as multiple processes, then these are the processes causing the error in ejecting your USB Drive.
 All you need to do is to right-click on the process and choose "End Task" to end the process.

 If in a certain case, you lose the files from your USB Drive while trying to fix the error, then you should not worry.
-It is possible that you might have lost your extremely important data, but you can always recover it with the help of Recoverit Data Recovery Tool.
+You might have lost your extremely important data, but you can always recover it with the help of Recoverit Data Recovery Tool.

 To recover the data from your recently fixed USB Drive, you need to download Recoverit Data Recovery Tool from its official website and install it on your System.